aradi/fortuno.old/README.rst

 Fortuno – Fortran Unit Testing Objects
 **************************************

-**NOTE:** Fortuno is currently still under heavy development, the API might change without further notice.
-Nevetheless, it is fully functional, so you might give it a try already at this early stage (any feedback is welcome!).
-From release 0.1 (expected at the end of 2022), we will try to keep the API (at least at the user side) stable.

 The **Fortuno** project offers an object oriented unit testing framework for the Fortran language.
 It aims to combine the simplicity of `test-drive
 <https://github.com/fortran-lang/test-drive>`_ with the broad range of features